 “Show your work in math, double space in English.”

-“Jump in the car, we need to get you changed for basketball practice, then take your sister over to soccer and then I will have to hustle back and pick you up.”
-“After practice we will go home, eat dinner, take a bath, then you need to finish your homework and get ready for bed.”
+“Jump in the car, we need to get you changed for basketball practice, then take your sister over to soccer, and then I will have to hustle back and pick you up.”
+“After practice, we will go home, eat dinner, take a bath, then you need to finish your homework and get ready for bed.”

 When do they get to be a kid?

 As adults, we may remember this experience and perhaps if we were the kid that was picked last, it may seem cruel.
 But it was a valuable experience.
 Kids no longer have the opportunity to learn from these valuable experiences.
 Today “everyone’s a winner,” but that’s not real life.
 Kids no longer learn what it is to succeed or fail on their own.
-To learn from their peers how to act, how to deal with success and failure without some adult making corrections or directions through the process.
+To learn from their peers how to act, and how to deal with success and failure without some adult making corrections or directions through the process.

 That being said, I have two kids who are now 14 and 17 years old.
-Sadly, during their childhood I knew it was no longer safe to just let them go down the street and play like we did as kids.
+Sadly, during their childhood, I knew it was no longer safe to just let them go down the street and play as we did as kids.
 Today we need to find structured programs where we know our children will be safe.
 As a Youth Sports Director, I knew I needed to find a solution to keep kids safe, but still allow them time to be kids, and learn those valuable life lessons.

-After my time working with Legendary basketball John Wooden, and other very successful coaches and leaders in sports, I realized that there needs to be a formula that can be reused again and again, that allow kids the opportunity to understand the concepts of what they’re going to learn, practice the skills through drills, and then PLAY!
+After my time working with Legendary basketball John Wooden, and other very successful coaches and leaders in sports, I realized that there needs to be a formula that can be reused again and again, that allows kids the opportunity to understand the concepts of what they’re going to learn, practice the skills through drills, and then PLAY!
 This is why I developed TALK-TEACH-PLAY®.

 Today kids have a very short attention span.
 By using cycles of a maximum of 15 minutes they don’t have a chance to get bored, they stay engaged and have more fun!
-These skill cycles can be repeated for any given skill however, by mixing it up, players will want more and more and in turn they will begin to learn at a more rapid pace.
+These skill cycles can be repeated for any given skill however, by mixing it up, players will want more and more and in turn, they will begin to learn at a more rapid pace.